bassman5/MickAngularSeed/README.md

 * Yeoman.io scaffolding with html5boilerplate

 #### Still to do
-* Remove bower_components from the dist (but we do need sass-bootstrap/fonts)
+* DONE - Remove bower_components from the dist (but we do need sass-bootstrap/fonts)
-* Add uncss grunt plugin to remove unused sccs selectors
+* IN PROGRESS - Add uncss grunt plugin to remove unused sccs selectors
 * Add more examples of ui-router, something more app like for the main page
 * Add authentication, an auth service
 * Fix the yeoman scaffolding to generate the correct structure and test files